AdamKeene/AdamKeene/README.md

 https://github.com/AdamKeene/morpholigizinator

-A simple NLP toolkit using Grammatical Framework used for modifying the morphology of phrases, extracting clauses from text, and soon translating text using a rule based and statistical hybrid system.
+A simple NLP toolkit created for a larger project using Grammatical Framework used for modifying the morphology of phrases, extracting clauses from text, and soon translating text using a rule based and statistical hybrid system.

 ## Neural-Networks